 How to Avoid Probate

 How do we avoid probate then, if we don't want the brokerage account to go through probate; how do I avoid that probate court process?
 In general, there's two ways: through ownership or through beneficiary designation.

 Ownership, you can have a joint owner on the brokerage account, so when you die, the joint owner takes control and 100% ownership of the account immediately upon your death.
 The second ownership technique used to avoid probate is through the use of a revocable living trust or other trust documents or trust techniques.
 After you pass away, the trust keeps control of that asset, of that account, and distributes it according to your wishes that you put in the trust.

 The second way to avoid probate with these accounts and other assets is through beneficiary designation.
 You can list somebody on there that you say, "When I die, transfer this account immediately to my son, to my daughter, to my friend," and essentially by presenting a death certificate to the brokerage company, they would transfer that brokerage account into your beneficiary's name.

 Here at Clear Counsel, we take pride in helping people avoid that probate court process.
 It can be very time consuming, it's expensive, it's public.
 It's difficult for family members to go through that probate court process and have to wait a long period of time before they get those assets transferred to them.

-We specialize in helping people avoid that, and we’ve done hundreds and hundreds of trusts and other techniques to help people do that.
+We help people avoid that, and we've done hundreds and hundreds of trusts and other techniques to help people do that.

 If you want help to avoid probate or to make sure that your assets avoid probate, or if you just don't know whether your account, your brokerage investments, your savings account is going to be going through probate, give us a call here at Clear Counsel Law Group, and we'll be glad to answer your questions and help you resolve that situation.